 | || member for 4 years, 8 months, 1 day|

 |Bio and Links|

 I like this site; it is an excellent resource.
-I started doing research in 1985 and have solved many mysteries.
-A few cryptic lineages still remain and the quest will never end.
+I started doing research in 1985 and have delved into many mysteries.
+Many are solved but cryptic lineages remain and the quest will never end.
 I enjoy genealogy and try to find all of the facts.
-I also use all records available: coroner's inquests, Indiana State Archives records, prison files, police employee files, city directories, tax lists, quit rent rolls, draft cards, etc. Many of these sources are overlooked.|
+I use all records available: coroner's inquests, Indiana State Archives, prison files, police employee files, city directories, tax lists, quit rent rolls, draft cards, chattel, hospital admissions.
+Many of these sources are overlooked.|

-I have discovered a number of relatives who were centenarians: Anna (Green) Featherston 100, Cornelius "Neal" McCoy 101, Ruth T. (Fleener) Voorheis 103, Valentine Penrose 103, Elisha Eudaly 104, John Cosby 106 and John Richards 111.
+I have discovered a number of relatives who were centenarians: Chloe (Johnson) Idol 99 1/2, Anna (Green) Featherston 100, Cornelius "Neal" McCoy 101, Ruth T. (Fleener) Voorheis 103, Valentine Penrose 103, Elisha Eudaly 104, Michael Moore 106, John Cosby 106, John Richards 111, Collin McKinney 112.